Skip to main content

 A no-fault insurance case where inadequate affidavits led to defeat, highlighting the importance of learning from legal mistakes and improving documentation strategies.

 In the complex world of New York No-Fault Insurance Law, even experienced attorneys can inherit problematic cases from previous counsel.
 The case of Daily Med.
 Equip.
 Distrib.
 Ctr., Inc. v Auto One Ins.
 Co. serves as a valuable lesson about the importance of comprehensive affidavits and the critical difference between learning from mistakes versus repeating them indefinitely.
+Every litigation loss presents an opportunity for attorneys to analyze what went wrong and implement systemic improvements to prevent recurrence.

-This case involved deficient verification affidavits that failed to address Additional Verification requests - a common but often overlooked requirement in no-fault practice.
 While the outcome was unfavorable, it demonstrates how legal setbacks can become learning opportunities when attorneys take proactive steps to improve their practice rather than simply accepting repeated defeats.
+The case also serves as a counterpoint to repeated failures by other practitioners who continue using deficient affidavits despite consistent judicial rejection.

 Jason Tenenbaum’s Analysis: